alephium/www/src/content/news/alephium-partners-with-hacken-to-enhance-blockchain-security-2ad2f4d63db8/index.md

 ---
 date: 2025-02-18T14:00:26.801000Z
-description: We are pleased to announce a strategic partnership between Alephium and Hacken, a leading cybersecurity firm specializing in blockchain and…
+description: "Alephium partners with Hacken, a leading cybersecurity firm, to enhance blockchain security and build a more secure, scalable, and resilient ecosystem."
+seoDescription: "Alephium Hacken partnership - cybersecurity firm collaboration for blockchain security.
+Enhanced security, scalability, and resilience for Web3 ecosystem."
 spotlight: false
 featuredImage: image_dc132e8c03.jpeg
 title: Alephium Partners with Hacken to Enhance Blockchain Security